 Arepas are thick circular tortillas made of corn flour and served with every dish.
 The plain, moist taste accompanies dishes from breakfast to dinner, or grab one that is stuffed with melted cheese for less than €1.
 An addictive snack!

 Empanadas, well they’re life.
 We would live off these crispy pockets if we could.
 Corn dough wrapped around a filling of your choice, they have everything from potato, meat, chicken, cheese, pork, mince and egg.
-They are then deep fat fried, served hot with both sweet and savoury sauces such as pineapple, salsa rosa, BBQ and even condensed milk.
+They are then deep-fat fried, and served hot with both sweet and savoury sauces such as pineapple, salsa rosa, BBQ and even condensed milk.
 Empanadas usually cost €0.50.